GoatNote/kiln-controller/README.md

 ==========

 Turns a Raspberry Pi into an inexpensive, web-enabled kiln controller.
+PCB is configured for MAX31856 board.

 ## Features

   * supports [many boards](https://github.com/jbruce12000/kiln-controller/blob/main/docs/supported-boards.md) into addition to raspberry pi
-  * supports Adafruit MAX31856 and MAX31855 thermocouple boards
+  * supports Adafruit MAX31856 thermocouple boards
   * support for K, J, N, R, S, T, E, or B type thermocouples
   * easy to create new kiln schedules and edit / modify existing schedules
   * no limit to runtime - fire for days if you want